lip6/ITSTools-web/eclipsestart.md

 The back-end model-checking tools are fully integrated in the installer for all major platforms (Mac OS, Windows or Linux and x64 architecture).

-#### (optional) GraphViz

-Users of GAL and textual formalisms can skip this step.

-This package is optional, but really helps when manipulating large graphical models such as Petri nets.
-It allows to layout large graphs.

-If you don't already have [graphviz, download it.](http://www.graphviz.org/Download.php).
-It is sometimes already available (linux, MacOS), try the command "dot" at a command line to check.

 Step 2 : Eclipse integration with ITS tools.
 --------------------------------------------